rails/rails/guides/source/active_record_querying.md

 +pluck+
 -------

-<tt>pluck</tt> can be used to query a single or multiple columns from the underlying table of a model.
+`pluck` can be used to query a single or multiple columns from the underlying table of a model.
 It accepts a list of column names as argument and returns an array of values of the specified columns with the corresponding data type.

 ```ruby
 Client.where(:active => true).pluck(:id)